 Do the corsage and boutonniere have to match?

 Not necessarily, but flowers that are color-coordinated offer a more harmonious and put-together look that will pop in photos.

 How do I pin a corsage?

 If your date would like to wear her corsage on her dress, here’s how you can pin it with ease.

 Hold the corsage in place and catch the fabric with the pin on the left side of the flower.
 Then guide the pin over the stem or through the ribbon wrapping on the stem at a slight upward angle.
 Finally, catch the fabric on the right side of the flower to hold the corsage in place and end with the point of the pin hidden under the flower.
 If necessary, use two pins in an X formation.

 When do I need to order my corsage?

-Since you want to them to stay fresh, it’s a good idea to have your corsage and boutonniere delivered one or two days before your event.
+Since you want them to stay fresh, it’s a good idea to have your corsage and boutonniere delivered one or two days before your event.
 You can refrigerate them if it’s less than 24 hours.
-If you waited until the last minute, same day delivery by an FTD florist is available in most areas.
+If you waited until the last minute, same-day delivery by an FTD florist is available in most areas.